If you didn’t enable the .htaccess redirect in your site, you may see a new plus one, with a notice in your dashboard (since version 3.2):

 What is a 301 redirect?

-After activating SSL, we want to redirect everyone who attempts to visit http URL’s to https.
-A 301 redirect indicates that the page has been permanently moved to another URL, in this case the http version.
+After activating SSL, we want to redirect everyone who attempts to visit http URLs to https.
+A 301 redirect indicates that the page has been permanently moved to another URL, in this case, the http version.
 With Really Simple SSL, we distinguish two types of 301 redirects:

 The WordPress 301 redirect

 Really Simple SSL can issue a 301 redirect via PHP, which we call the ‘WordPress 301 redirect’.
 We enable this redirect by default, as it is unlikely to cause any conflicts once SSL is enabled.
-The downside of this PHP redirect is that it won’t work well on websites which use PHP caching.
+The downside of this PHP redirect is that it won’t work well on websites that use PHP caching.

 The .htaccess 301 redirect

-Because the WordPress 301 redirect is not always reliable, we recommend to issue the 301 redirect via your .htaccess file.
+Because the WordPress 301 redirect is not always reliable, we recommend issuing the 301 redirect via your .htaccess file.
 Another benefit is that the .htaccess redirect is slightly faster than redirecting via PHP, because it is loaded even before the rest of the page.
 This is also a reason to be cautious: We recommend that you know how to edit your .htaccess manually, so you can remove the redirect if needed.
 The .htaccess 301 redirect can not be activated on sites that are hosted on NGINX servers.
 Really Simple SSL will warn you if your site is hosted on an NGINX server and provide you with an alternative method to activate the redirect and security headers.